-This puto recipe is so easy to make and very customizable you can use the same recipe to make a wide variety of puto flavours.
-From the traditional putong puti to puto cheese, from putong ube to puto with salted eggs.
+This puto recipe is so easy to make and very customizable you can use the same recipe to make puto cheese and a wide variety of other puto flavours.
+From the traditional putong puti to putong ube to puto with salted eggs.
 The possibilities are endless.

 (Have leftover rice flour from this recipe?
 You need 1/4 cup to make a batch of this delicious buttery shortbread cookies.)

-There are different kinds of puto: some are made with coconut milk topped with shredded coconut; some are made with glutinous rice flour; some are stuffed with meat.
+There are different kinds of puto: some are made with coconut milk topped with shredded coconut; some are made with glutinous rice flour; some are stuffed with meat (puto pao).

 This puto recipe will teach you how to make simple white rice flour puto or putong puti, which you can then customize however way you want.
 It’s so easy!

 You can top them with cheese for a batch of cheese puto.
-Or add your favourite extracts for flavoured puto.
+Or add your favourite extracts like ube or pandan for flavoured puto.
 You can totally make this recipe your own.

 How to make puto